 5. Start to spend time with people who could hire you

 This may not always be the recruiters, well the traditional recruiters.
 Most traditional recruiters want to get someone who they can easily place.
 Not someone who may have a 12+ month gap on their CV, who ideally may want part-time work.
 However, agencies such as Capability Jane may be able to help you.
-Always remember that tour network is probably the most important way for you to find your next role.
+Always remember that your network is probably the most important way for you to find your next role.
 Use it!
-What else would you add to this list?

 Related Post